-I. Update Earnings
+1. Updating Earnings

 - When valuing companies, we often depend upon financial statements for inputs on earnings and assets.
 Annual reports are often outdated and can be updated by using- - Trailing 12-month data, constructed from quarterly earnings reports. - Informal and unofficial news reports, if quarterly reports are unavailable. - Updating makes the most difference for smaller and more volatile firms, as well as for firms that have undergone significant restructuring. - Time saver: To get a trailing 12-month number, all you need is one 10K and one 10Q (example third quarter).
-Use the Year to date numbers from the 10Q.
 For example, to get trailing revenues from a third quarter 10Q: - Trailing 12-month Revenue = Revenues (in last 10K) Revenues from first 3 quarters of last year + Revenues from first 3 quarters of this year.

-II.
-Correcting Accounting Earnings
+2. Correcting Accounting Earnings

-- Make sure that there are no financial expenses mixed in with operating expenses - Financial expense: Any commitment that is tax deductible that you have to meet no matter what your operating results: Failure to meet it leads to loss of control of the business. - Example: Operating Leases: While accounting convention treats operating leases as operating expenses, they are really financial expenses and need to be reclassified as such.
-This has no effect on equity earnings but does change the operating earnings - Make sure that there are no capital expenses mixed in with the operating expenses - Capital expense: Any expense that is expected to generate benefits over multiple periods. - R & D Adjustment: Since R&D is a capital expenditure (rather than an operating expense), the operating income has to be adjusted to reflect its treatment.
+- Make sure that there are no financial expenses mixed in with operating expenses - Financial expense: Any commitment that is tax deductible that you have to meet no matter what your operating results: Failure to meet it leads to loss of control of the business. - Until 2019, accounting convention treated operating leases as operating expenses, skewing income statements & balance sheets. - Make sure that there are no capital expenses mixed in with the operating expenses - Capital expense: Any expense that is expected to generate benefits over multiple periods. - There are a shole host of expenses (like R&D) that meet this description that accountants treat as operating expenses.

-The Magnitude of Operating Leases
+A. The Magnitude of Operating Leases

-Highest T: Lowest Industry Name Lease Expense/ Sales Industry Name Lease Expense/ Sales Air Transport 12.69% Homebuilding 0.24% Trucking 7.33% Green & Renewable Energy 0.26% Restaurant/Dining 5.95% Insurance (Life) 0.34% Telecom (Wireless) 5.75% Steel 0.39% Apparel 5.48% Auto & Truck 0.41% Real Estate (Operations & Services) 5.41% Food Wholesalers 0.45% Retail (Special Lines) 4.86% Insurance (Prop/Cas.)
+Highest Lowest Industry Name Lease Expense/ Sales Industry Name Lease Expense/ Sales Air Transport 12.69% Homebuilding 0.24% Trucking 7.33% Green & Renewable Energy 0.26% Restaurant/Dining 5.95% Insurance (Life) 0.34% Telecom (Wireless) 5.75% Steel 0.39% Apparel 5.48% Auto & Truck 0.41% Real Estate (Operations & Services) 5.41% Food Wholesalers 0.45% Retail (Special Lines) 4.86% Insurance (Prop/Cas.)
 0.46%